Postdoctoral researcher, UNC Greensboro (Olav Rueppell's lab)

 Ms. Keller is responsible for all beekeeping maintenance and implementation of any field research and data collection.
 She is an integral part of all empirical studies involving live honey bees at our Lake Wheeler Honey Bee Research Facility.
 Her MS research was on the biology of the small hive beetle, but she has since become an expert in queen rearing, insemination, in vitro rearing, and many other empirical techniques.

 Hannah is spearheading a new study measuring the effects of planted pollinator habitats on native bee populations.
 This past year Hannah has coordinated the sampling of the native bee populations at wildflower plots planted at each of the NCDA Experimental Research Stations.
-Now that the field season is over Hannah will transition into lab work, assisted by Victoria Blanchard, an exchange student from the UK.
-Hannah plans to apply to graduate school and hopes to develop this study into her masters project.
 [VIDEO]

 Genetics research assistant